dribnet/purvs/README.md

 ---

 #### Changes:
-+ Added the day/night cycle
++ Fixed a bunch of little inconsistencies including the erroneous palette information in the middle of the island
-+ Murdered the framerate
++ Made the alarm more alarming
++ Tidied up waterfall stuff

 #### Current Issues:

-+ Probably entirely unsolvable inconsistency in behaviour between browsers and devices
-+ Currently there's nothing to accommodate particle drawing being ordered correctly.
-I'll probably just use the order of their starting position to avoid overhead.
-+ Currently nothing to accommodate stuff being drawn for the underside of the island
++

 #### To Do:

-+ Add something for the underside of the island
-+ Add some default palette information for the middle of the island to prevent flickering blue squares, as aesthetic as they are
-+ Implement the underside of the island
-+ Add a moon maybe
-+ Implement particles
-+ add alarm timer red-fade palette swapping
-+ increase alarm flash speed to be more alarming
++ Get some sleep

 #### Notes:
++ I Elected not to add clouds or an underside to the island due to how they obscure the more interesting parts of the scene
++ There's some weird inconsistency in behavior between browsers and even different computers.
+I don't think I can do much about that one
 + Ocean does not use palette swapping scheme, though *technically* is still within the limitations of the SGB.
-That per-pixel function was simply never used in any commercial game.
+That per-pixel function was never really used in any commercial game